rtegrity/cheritree/README.md

 nm --print-size --extern-only lib1.so
 ~~~

+## Capability Tree

+Rework with libprocstat and libelf.

 ## Hybrid

 Hybrid builds don't work with the compartmentalisation loader.
 They abort with an ENOEXEC error, which is reasonable.